csarvi/mat4376/blog/README.md

 shiny::shinyApp(ui=ui, server=server)
 ```

 Make sure this script is in your current working directory.
-This app does not work and you should get a "Not Found" message --in case you try to run this code.
-This is because, at the very minimum, there is no page layout.
+By running the code above, you should get a "Not Found" message, which is fine since your page has no layout.
 We need to populate the `ui` with something.

+If you app grows on complexity, it is often a good idea to treat these three elements in separate scripts --this how I structured the scripts on this repo.
+In this case, three separate scripts are created: `ui.R`, `server.R` and `app.R`.
+Make sure these scripts are located in your current working directory. `ui.R` and `server.R` obey the same structure as shown above except that you don't need `shiny::sinyApp(...)` anymore.
+Instead, `app.R` contains one line: `shiny::runApp(launch.browser=T)`.
+Executing `app.R` starts the app.

 #### Designing your `ui`